chrisosaurus/simple_hash/README.md

 # Simple hash [![Coverage Status](https://coveralls.io/repos/mkfifo/simple_hash/badge.svg?branch=master)](https://coveralls.io/r/mkfifo/simple_hash?branch=master)

-A simple implementation of a hash table written in pure C99 with no external dependencies
+A simple implementation of a chaining hash table written in pure C99 with no external dependencies

 Simple hash is licensed under the MIT license, see LICENSE for more details